m-goos/jenkins-configuration-as-code-blog/blog1/blog1-jenkins-inception.md

 Jenkins is an open source automation server that development teams use to build, test and deploy their applications.
 If you have worked in an environment with CI/CD pipelines, chances are that you have used Jenkins.
 And because Jenkins has so many configuration options and plugins available, it can be quite an effort to set up.

 Now imagine configuring all of your infrastructure *as code*, but configuring the tool that builds, tests and deploys your infrastructure and applications *through a web UI*.
 Sounds counterintuitive, right?
 In this blog, I’ll show you how to configure Jenkins as code.
 The next blog in this series, I’ll talk about even setting up your pipeline configuration in a fully automated, version controlled way.
-If you already know why you use Jenkins, you can skip the first paragraph:
+If you already know why you use Jenkins, you can skip the first topic:
 1. (Blog 1/2) Why a build server, and why Jenkins?
 1. (Blog 1/2) Jenkins: Configuration as Code (JCasC) plugin
 1. (Blog 1/2) Automating Jenkins configuration with Docker and JCasC